Interested in connecting with Converse alumni in your area? Converse Chapters are currently forming across the Southeast!

 - Art Exhibition

 - Summer Potluck Picnic at your local Community Park

 - Visiting Professor Talk

 - Community Service, Cultural, Academic, Social, Multicultural, Career Networking

 - Attend a professional sporting event: Football, Basketball, Baseball

-It is understood that in special circumstances, with the approval of the Vice President for Institutional Advancement and the Director of Alumnae Relations, additional communications beyond the parameters of this policy may be distributed, when necessary and appropriate.
+It is understood that in special circumstances, with the approval of the Vice President for Institutional Advancement and the Director of Alumni Relations, additional communications beyond the parameters of this policy may be distributed, when necessary and appropriate.

 Guidelines for Email Communications

-- It is the College’s policy that Alumnae Chapter members’ e-mail addresses will remain confidential and will not be sold or shared with any individual outside of chapter leadership.
+- It is the College’s policy that Alumni Chapter members’ e-mail addresses will remain confidential and will not be sold or shared with any individual outside of chapter leadership.
 When sending emails use the “BCC” (blind copy) field to insert recipient email addresses.

 - It is recommended that the Chapter leadership create a new email address with the same handle as the Chapter’s Facebook page for ease in communication.
 Ex: ConverseSpartanburgAlumniChapter@gmail.com